Why Do We Get Bored?

 Okay, so there’s more than one research project into the problem of boredom and so there’s more than one idea about what it means.

 At the University of York in Ontario, Canada, Dr. John Eastwood has defined boredom as the experience of desiring to undertake positive activity but feeling unable to do so.
-He thinks that the problem is neurological, that it’s a temporary fault in the ability of the brain to maintain attention.
+He thinks that the problem is neurological and that it’s a temporary fault in the ability of the brain to maintain attention.

 But before you start losing attention, you should listen to this comic song...